 it to see how it works.
 I find it fascinating that all the parts of our body are linked to a spot on our feet.

 I know some people who have used reflexology for a long time and really swear by it.
 I am still enjoying learning about it and hope I continue to get good results with it.

 I have received a lot of benefit from using some Chinese medicine techniques for relief from pain.

 I suffer from headaches, back and neck pain as the result of whiplash from a car accident I was in.
 I did not want to rely on prescription drugs to get relief from my pain, so checked out acupuncture.

 The history of acupressure goes back a long ways, and the Chinese have been using it for centuries.
 I figured that is a long enough track record to know people are getting results from it.

 I was a little nervous at first, but was pleasantly surprised at how well it worked.
-I see someone who has been doing this for a long time.
+I see someone who has been doing this for a

 At my first appointment she showed me the acupressure guide she uses and how different pressure points coincide with other areas on my body.